En-Be/mandala-coaster/APPROACH.md

 ![CRC](./planning/mandala-coaster-CRC-v3.png)

-- Started trying to read rotation valuesand go from there, probably better to implement raycast gaze for interaction
+- Started trying to read rotation values and go from there, probably better to implement raycast gaze for interaction
 - Raycast sets tier string based on what is being looked at
 - Made nice tier meshes with visual points to indicate them